surya-s-1/captain-frontend/public/README.md

 ---

 ### 🧪 Test Case Lifecycle
-7. Once confirmed, test cases are automatically created in Jira.
+8. Once confirmed, test cases are automatically created in Jira.

-8. For convenience, this app keeps them in sync:
+9. For convenience, this app syncs those testcases right after creation:

     - After creation, they are synced back into this app.
     - Each synced test case provides an **“Open in Jira”** option for direct navigation.